cncf/k8s-conformance/v1.20/vke/README.md

 1. Enter a descriptive label for the **Cluster Name**.
 1. Select the Kubernetes version.
 1. Choose a deployment location.
-1. Create a Node Pool .
+1. Create a Node Pool.

     **About Node Pools**